molgenis/molgenis/docs/guide-api-permissions.md

 }
 ```

-### Update permissions for one or more users and/or roles for a resource type
+### Update permissions and/or ownership for one resource
 ##### Endpoint
 ```
 PATCH https://molgenis.mydomain.example/api/permissions/{typeId}/{objectId}")
 ```
 Request:
 The endpoint expects a list of permissions, each permission should contain a 'permission' and a 'user' or a 'role'.
+If you want to update ownership, you can also add an 'ownedByUser' or an 'ownedByRole' field.

 ##### Response